 This post may contain affiliate links and/or paid placement.
 Click here to read our full disclosure.

-On Tuesday evening, my wife and I date-nighted it out to our local movie theater to watch a screening of the new Minimalism Film, a "documentary about the important things".
-The film was well-produced and cleverly executed, even spurring conversation between my wife and I on the ride home.
+On Tuesday evening (several years ago), my wife and I date-nighted it out to our local movie theater to watch a screening of the minimalist documentary Minimalism Film, a "documentary about the important things".
+The film was well-produced and cleverly executed, even spurring conversation between my wife and me on the ride home.

 The Minimalism Film is a project from "The Minimalists", a pair of ex-corporate jockeys named Joshua Fields Millburn & Ryan Nicodemus, who gained popularity recently by talking about the virtues of downsizing your life and understanding the true meaning of "enough".

 The theater was over half full, a decent turnout.
 I was thrilled to see people of all ages and all walks of life in the audience, from 20-year-olds to, well, grandparents.

 Minimalist documentary: Minimalism Film - About the important things

 The Minimalism Film documentary was partly Joshua and Ryan's story and partly an indictment on consumerism in the United States, portraying clips of aggressive shoppers on Black Friday pouring into stores, trampling each other, punching, fighting, yelling and arrests.

 In the first five minutes of the film, it set the problem in dramatic style: We are nuts!

 We mindlessly shop for crap we don't need, work jobs we don't want, do things that we don't like to do, all for the sake of a paycheck so we can do it all over again.
 And why?